 The first example of NESs came from the analysis of retroviral mRNA exporter proteins called Rev and Rex and the inhibitor of cAMP-dependent protein kinase (PKI) protein.
 These NESs consist of comparably short canonical amino acid sequences rich in hydrophobic amino acids, often leucine or isoleucine residues (Table 2), and therefore they are usually termed "leucine-rich NESs".
-It has been shown that the leucine-rich NESs are recognized by CRM1 (Xpo1p in yeast) in the presence of Ran-GTP in the nucleus.
-Following the identification of the export receptor, successful and extensive usage of a specific inhibitor leptomycine B (LMB), which binds to a cystein residue in CRM1, Follows the formation of trimeric complexes by Ran-GTP, leucine-rich NESs and CRM1, and therefore inhibits CRM1 dependent nuclear export, Is a led to identification of similar leucine-rich NESs in a variety of proteins.
-Leave the sequence comparison of leucine-rich NESs derived from different proteins.
+It has been shown that the leucine-rich NESs are recognized by CRM1 (Xpo1p in yeast) in the presence of Ran-GTP in the nucleus.45-47 Following the identification of the export receptor, successful and extensive usage of a specific inhibitor leptomycine B (LMB), which binds to a cystein residue in CRM1,48-51 blocks the formation of trimeric complexes by Ran-GTP, leucine-rich NESs and CRM1, and therefore inhibits CRM1 dependent nuclear export, has led to identification of similar leucine-rich NESs in a variety of proteins.52-56 Although a sequence comparison of leucine-rich NESs derived from different pro-